 Through telehealth platforms that facilitate this type of patient monitoring, healthcare providers can conveniently check patients’ vital signs, detect early warning signs of worsening symptoms, and much more.
 Although these systems can benefit everyone who uses them, including care teams and their patients, there are a few challenges that can sometimes get in the way of successful remote patient monitoring.

 There is no question when it comes to the effectiveness of remote patient monitoring on enhanced efficiency and improved patient outcomes when done correctly.
-Through integrated telehealth platforms with remote patient monitoring features, patients are able to monitor themselves and input their health-related data into their platform regularly.
+Through virtual care platforms and telehealth apps with remote patient monitoring features, patients are able to monitor themselves and input their health-related data into their platform regularly.
 Subsequently, healthcare providers can effortlessly complete care tasks such as making changes to care plans, providing feedback on a patient’s progress, or requesting an in-person appointment for further monitoring if the need arises.

-While these features can bring simplicity to complex healthcare organizations, traditional remote patient monitoring equipment can oftentimes cause challenges for healthcare organizations.
-This blog will cover some of the main challenges healthcare providers face when utilizing traditional remote patient monitoring systems, and how to alleviate these.
+While these features can bring simplicity to complex healthcare processes, traditional remote patient monitoring equipment can oftentimes cause challenges.
+This blog will cover some of the main challenges healthcare providers face when utilizing traditional remote patient monitoring systems, and how to alleviate them.

 While these barriers can be difficult to overcome for some patients, healthcare providers can help make the transition to remote patient monitoring easier by providing a user-friendly platform that is easy to understand and empowers patients to take action on their healthcare needs.
 With the correct integrated remote patient monitoring platforms, patients have the necessary resources to self-educate, which can give them the confidence to use their remote monitoring equipment effectively.
 Additionally, integrated platforms allow patients to connect with their care team in real-time if they have technology-related questions, which can further diminish this barrier.

-Over the last year, during the COVID-19 pandemic, most people have witnessed or experienced the negative impacts of reduced in-person social interactions.
-Unfortunately for many with chronic health conditions, being able to go out and socialize with others in any setting can be a rare occurrence, even when COVID restrictions are lifted.
-Isolation and prolonged loneliness have been shown to increase patients’ risks of developing a number of physical and mentalhealth issues.
+Over the last few years, most people have witnessed or experienced the negative impacts of reduced in-person social interactions due to the pandemic.
+Unfortunately for many with chronic health conditions, being able to go out and socialize with others in any setting can be a rare occurrence, even with the number of active COVID-19 cases going down.
+Isolation and prolonged loneliness have been shown to increase patients’ risks of developing a number of physical and mental health issues.

 To meet the needs of these patients, the remote monitoring platform you use should offer customized care plans with communication tools such as video conferencing to ensure they are receiving adequate care while staying connected with their care team.
 Healthcare organizations can also reduce the possibility of severe negative impacts from isolation by opting for fully integrated remote patient management systems.
 Fortunately, remote patient management systems offer features that can detect the need for in-person care early on.
 By taking a proactive approach to patient care with remote patient management systems, healthcare staff can be alerted when patients show signs of requiring in-person care and take the necessary actions to adjust their care methods.